rauly2k/stay_hard/doc/BRAINSTORMING_COMPLETE.md

   ↓
 Check Auth Token
   ↓
-If Not Authenticated → Auth Screen
-If Authenticated + No Onboarding → Onboarding Flow
+If Not Authenticated → 3 Steps App presentation Screen where user gets shown some info about app -> Auth Screen If Authenticated + No Onboarding → Onboarding Flow
 If Authenticated + Onboarding Complete → Home Screen
 ```